itmoth/hoffman2-notes/README.md

   ForwardX11 yes
 ```

-Now, if you want to connect to Hoffman2, you can just type the following command.
+Now, if you want to connect to Hoffman2, you can just type the following command into your terminal.

 ```
-ssh hoffman2
+$ ssh hoffman2
 ```

 ## GaussView